Getting started for new members

 👉🏽 If you'd like to join an existing Slack workspace, read on!

-👉🏽 Or, if you want to start a new Slack workspace or learn how to manage one, hop over to our guide tailored to team creators and admins.
+👉🏽 Or, if you want to start a new Slack workspace or learn how to manage one, hop over to our guide tailored to workspace creators and admins.

 Getting started for members